 Every lake home owner should know about swimming safety.
 As long as you remember these swimming safety tips ,the lake is your best resource for staying cool and relaxing on hot day.

 Be Prepared for Swimming Safety

 The Personal Flotation Device Manufacturers Association has a full listing and description of approved personal flotation devices (PFD).
 Additionally, when choosing a a life jacket, consider the other water activities you may participate in while wearing it to make sure its the right one for you.

-Aside from floating in water one must also be prepared for walking around in the shallow areas.
+Aside from floating in water, one must also be prepared for walking around in the shallow areas.
 To avoid stepping on unseen items, such as a rock or glass, it is wise to wear swim shoes in the lake.

 Learn to Swim

 Everyone who lives by the lake should learn how to swim properly.
 Finding a trained professional for age appropriate swim lessons is crucial to swimming safety.

 Enrolling your child in a swim course also allows them to interact with other lake-loving children around their age!
 But, if classes don’t seem like the best fit, you can always teach them yourself.